Agriculture & Food Security

 Following the construction of the Royal Canadian Air Force Base in 1939, agricultural industries entered a period of decline beginning with dairy farms and after World War II, other farming activities due to the changing economics of farming and globalization of the agricultural sectors.

 The Agricultural Land Commission (ALC) was introduced in 1973, today nearly 35% of the District is within the Agricultural Land Reserve (ALR).
 As of March 2019 there were 125 parcels classified as farm by BC Assessment.
 Retaining the viability of these lands is important in terms of providing local food security and economic diversity, but also in terms of preserving valuable rural landscapes for the community.
-The Strategic Plan priorities and goals and Official Community Plan objectives and policies support the rural and agricultural resources.
+The Strategic Plan projects & Initiatives and Official Community Plan objectives and policies support the rural and agricultural resources.

 Council has supported many initiatives and projects that help improve our food security: